per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Test

 The workflow `Test` builds the code and runs automated tests.
 It also uses SonarCloud to perform static code analisys and monitor code coverage.
 The workflow is automatically run on pull-requests and when code is committed to the `main` and `release/*` branches.
+It can be run manually on a given branch.

-## Deploy snapshot
+## Deploy branch snapshot

-The workflow `Deploy snapshot` builds and deploys the code to an environment.
+The workflow `Deploy branch snapshot` builds and deploys the code from a branch to an environment.
 It is executed manually with the environment as input.
 If the environment is configured in GitHub to require approval the workflow will not run until approval is given.

 ## Release